camunda/camunda-docs-static/get-started/content/dmn/model.md

 aliases: [/dmn11/model/]
 ---

-In this section you learn how to create your first DMN [decision table](/manual/latest/reference/dmn11/decision-table/) with the Camunda Modeler.
+In this section you learn how to create your first [DMN Decision Table](/manual/latest/reference/dmn11/decision-table/) with the Camunda Modeler.
 The table will contain the decision logic about the desired dish for a given season and guest count.

 Now start up the Camunda Modeler.